 - Swelling around the shoulder or collarbone

-- An unnatural appearance of the joint including “lumps” or protruding areas
+- An unnatural appearance of the joint, including “lumps” or protruding areas

 - Grinding noises or sensations when you move the joint

-Many fractures of the clavicle (shoulder bone) or scapula can be treated without surgery, using bracing or splinting to immobilize the area while it heals, as well as ice and medication to control pain and inflammation.
+Many fractures of the clavicle (collar bone) or scapula can be treated without surgery, using bracing or splinting to immobilize the area as it heals, as well as ice and medication to control pain and inflammation.

-If a clavicle or scapula fracture results in fragmentation of the bone or if the bone is significantly out of place or piercing the skin, your doctor may recommend surgery to repair your shoulder.
+If a clavicle or scapula fracture results in fragmentation of the bone, or if the bone is significantly out of place or piercing the skin, your doctor may recommend surgery to repair your shoulder.